-A Perfect 2-Day Itinerary To Busan For First Time Visitors
+The Perfect 2-Day Itinerary To Busan I Wish I had On My First Visit

-Busan is safe, exciting, and full of unique spots to explore.
-In this quick but epic 2-day itinerary to Busan, I’ll show you how to make the most of your time in South Korea’s second-largest city.
+Busan is full of unique spots to explore.
+In this itinerary, I’ll show you all you need to know about Busan and how to see the highlights in just 48 hours.

 - ⛑️ Do NOT travel without travel insurance: Check out Safety Wing for reliable travel insurance.